Wisdom from the Masters for the Care and Maintenance of the Soul

 Betsie explained to her sister that only that morning in their private devotions, the Scripture contained God’s answer to how they should live with the fleas.
 “Read it again, Corrie,” Betsie said.

-“Rejoice always, pray constantly, give thanks in all circumstances; for this is the will of God in Christ Jesus.”
+“Rejoice evermore.
+Pray without ceasing.
+In every thing give thanks: for this is the will of God in Christ Jesus concerning you” (1 Thessalonians 5:14-18).

 “That’s it, Corrie!
 That’s His answer.
 Give thanks in all circumstances.
 That’s what we can do.
 We can start right now to thank God for every single thing about our new barracks.”
 Doubtfully, Corrie asked, “Such as?”